Burgerstein

 Rosemary

-The evergreen semi-shrub rosemary (Rosmarinuns officinalis) belongs to the labiates family and is native mainly to the central and western Mediterranean region.
-It can grow up to two meters high and exudes an intense aromatic fragrance.
-Read more here.
+The evergreen subshrub rosemary (Rosmarinus officinalis) belongs to the Lamiaceae family and is native to the central and western Mediterranean region.
+It can grow up to two metres tall and exudes an intense aromatic fragrance.
+Find out more here.

 read more